What's PLANERGY?

 Over time, the process has evolved to match available technology.
 Automation and analytics have replaced pen, paper, and tedious, error-riddled manual processes.

-Today, a company implementing a best-in-class, centralized procure-to-pay solution such as Planergy has access to:
+Today, a company implementing a best-in-class, centralized procure-to-pay solution such as PLANERGY has access to:

 • Advanced procurement analytics powered by artificial intelligence (AI)—specifically, machine learning that improves performance and accuracy over time.